The Unexpected Root Cause of Your Sleep Troubles

 Hi, are you awake?
 Me too...

 We spend about one third of our lives asleep… hopefully.
-According to the American Sleep Association, 50-70 million US adults have a sleep disorder.
+American Sleep Association revealed that 50-70 million US adults suffer from a sleep disorder.

 “When someone is in a chronic sleep-restricted state they’ll notice excessive daytime sleepiness, fatigue, clumsiness, and weight gain or weight loss.
-In addition, being sleep-deprived affects brain function.”
+Moreover, lack of sleep can impact brain function

-Often sleep troubles are part of a larger pattern of disharmony, accompanied by a plethora of other complaints.
+Often sleep problems can result from a digestive disharmony, followed by an array of other issues.
 While sleep deprivation itself can lead to a host of issues throughout the bodymind, it can also stem from imbalances occurring outside the expected sleep-associated realms.

 A calm Mind is like a gentle lullaby